octobercms/docs/3.x/setup/installation.md

 php artisan october:install
 ```

 The last step is the migration command that will initialize the database.
-Alternatively, October CMS can initialize the database when you first access the Administration Area.
+Alternatively, October CMS can initialize the database when you first access the backend panel.

 ```bash
 php artisan october:migrate
 ```

-When the process finishes, you can access the Administration Area in a browser and create the administrator user profile.
+When the process finishes, you can access the backend panel in a browser and create the administrator user profile.
 If you are using the built-in web server, you can launch it with the following command:

 ```bash
 php artisan serve